hashgraph/hedera-mirror-node/.github/ISSUE_TEMPLATE/1-bug-report.md

 A clear and concise description of what you expected to happen.

 **Environment:**
+- Java: [e.g. OpenJDK 11.0.4]
+- Node: [e.g. v12.9.1-x86]
 - OS: [e.g. Ubuntu 18.04]
 - Version: [e.g. 1.0.1]

 **Additional Context**
 Add any other context about the problem here.
+Attach any logs here, if applicable.